-This session is intended for school and district leaders (to include principals, assistant principals, and teacher leaders) who are seeking to deepen their practical understanding of the positive impact that bilingualism has on student achievement, as well as the importance of ensuring program and language equity, to create a school culture where bilingualism, biliteracy, high academic achievement, and sociocultural competence thrive.
+This session is intended for school and district leaders (to include principals, assistant principals, and teacher leaders) who are seeking to deepen their practical understanding of the positive impact that bilingualism has on student achievement, as well as the importance of ensuring program and language equity, in order to create a campus culture where bilingualism, biliteracy, and multicultural competence thrive.

 Certificate of Completion

 Participants will receive a CAL Certificate of Completion which may be used for continuing education credit.

 August 6–8, 2024, 11:00 a.m. – 5:00 p.m.
 Eastern Time, with a one-hour break each day Learn how to enhance or develop your dual language program based on the seven ...Read More

 Connect with us

 Learn how we can customize solutions for you